chriseal/pnc_virtual_wallet_parse/README.md

 # pnc_virtual_wallet_parse

 Script to parse the monthly statement pdfs for a Virtual Wallet Spend account.
 May help with tax prep.

+Here's what I did to prepare my taxes for the year, using PNC.com.

+PNC.com does not currently allow you to export a csv of all transaction data for the year.
+For traditional accounts, it allows a month-by-month csv download; for virtual wallets, it only gives access to PDF monthly statements, which are difficult to copy/paste.

+This script does:

-For traditional accounts, aggregate monthly csv exports from PNC into a filterable spreadsheet.
+- For traditional accounts, aggregate monthly csv exports from PNC into a filterable spreadsheet.
-For virtual wallet accounts, parse monthly statements (in pdf form) and then aggregate into a filterable spreadsheet.
+- For virtual wallet accounts, parse monthly statements (in pdf form) and then aggregate into a filterable spreadsheet.

 ## Setup